Anyone can make beats with a MIDI keyboard – here’s how:

 My favorite feature in Logic Pro X is dynamic plugin loading.
 This is an advantage when it comes to being able to open your project and play your track faster.
 According to Apple’s support website, dynamic plugin loading only activates the tracks/plugins needed for playback.

 What makes FL Studio special is its workflow.
-It seems as though FL Studio is the DAW of choice for hip-hop producers – I recommend the Producer’s Editon on Plugin Fox.
+It seems as though FL Studio is the DAW of choice for hip-hop producers – I recommend the Producer’s Editon.
 All you have to do is take one look at the sheer number of tutorials on YouTube, and you’ll see what I mean.

 2) An Online MIDI Editor or DAW

 Simply put, this is an online DAW or in other words, a browser-based DAW, instead of an application-based software that you have to download.
 Made by Spotify, Soundtrap’s unique feature is the ability to edit and upload audio transcripts to Spotify.